zachallaun/protean/README.md

 <!-- MDOC !-->

-_Caveat emptor: Protean started as a library for personal learning and exploration.
-It should not yet be relied upon._
+_Caveat emptor: Protean is likely to undergo significant changes and should not be considered stable._

 A library for managing state and side-effects with event-driven statecharts.